Italian

 Students with no previous training in Italian should elect ITAL-101ITAL-102.

 Students with two years of high school study should elect ITAL-201.
-Students whose proficiency in the Italian language is superior and who wish to study literature should elect ITAL-221 or ITAL-222, in the fall semester.
+Students whose proficiency in the Italian language is superior and who wish to study literature should elect ITAL-221 in the fall semester.
 Students who are unsure about their level should contact Professor Frau for a proficiency test.

 Students contemplating a junior year in Italy should elect an Italian course in the first semester of their first year.